These are the main takeaways from the article and the most important facts to consider when starting a sole proprietorship:

 - No unemployment benefits — owners cannot file for unemployment benefits in case the business fails.

 - Hard to sell — as sole proprietorships are inseparable from the owner’s assets, it’s difficult to estimate the real value and sell it.
+However, if the owner wants to sell their sole proprietorship, they can switch it into a single-member LLC.
+While this is a long and grueling process, it will enable individuals to market and sell their small businesses more easily.

 - Reputation issues — other businesses and sometimes even government agencies consider them less professional than incorporated businesses.